MicahAsowata/Cyphero/README.md

     `Encypted value of 'plain_text'`

 ## Notes
-It doesn't output the word as sentences.
+It doesn't output the cipher text on one line.
 (Still haven't figured why yet. :smirk:)

 But otherwise,